CS-4641-Team-12/Project/README.md

 ![Image of Ridge Regression Coefficients](/images/RidgeCoeff.png)
 ![Image of Lasso Regression Coefficients](/images/LassoCoeff.png)

-Based on the coefficients graph for linear, ridge, and lasso regression after cross validation, we can see that the range of coefficient magnitude is smallest for ridge regression and highest for linear regression.
-This indicates that the Ridge Regression is the optimal regression model to predict the data we want similar to the observation above.
-While performing the lasso and ridge regression with the cross validation, we got the result that the best alpha value to choose is the 0.6 and 10, respectively, Those best alpha values are third component of the alpha values we used.
+Based on the coefficients graphs for linear, ridge, and lasso regression after cross validation, we can see that the range of coefficient magnitude is smallest for ridge regression and highest for linear regression.
+This indicates that the ridge regression is the optimal regression model to predict the data we want.
+While performing lasso and ridge regression with cross validation, the best alpha value to choose were 0.6 and 10, respectively.
+Those alpha values were the third component of the alpha values we used.
 If we look at the table above, we can see that "genre" is the feature that the third coefficient is representing.
 Based on these results, we can say that in order to get the best prediction of global sales of a game, we can use the ridge regression model with the relationship between genre of the game and global sales of the game.

 ## Conclusion